 If you are around, come and chat – it would be great to meet you!

 For our overseas friends: we will be posting a first overview of our international travels for 2019 soon, so keep checking in for updates on where to meet us!

 Like a knife through butter, Catherine successfully presented and defended her PhD thesis on synthetic neurotransmission!

 Catherine joined as a PhD student when the lab was still in its baby shoes, and she was fundamental in shaping the lab and all its members over the years.
 With her endless passion and dedication for her work, she spear-headed the neuroscience branch of the lab.
 Catherine’s friendship was hard-earned, but her fierce loyalty made anyone lucky to have her as a friend!

 From all of us: Congratulations on your success, Catherine!
 We are proud and happy to see your hard work paying off, and wish you all the best for your next steps!

-During his PhD, he lead the project on optical activation of orphan GPCRs, and the work titled “Optical functionalization of human Class A orphan G-protein coupled receptors” was published this week in Nature Communications!
+During his PhD research, Maurizio led the project on optical activation of orphan GPCRs, and the work titled “Optical functionalization of human Class A orphan G-protein coupled receptors” was published this week in Nature Communications!

 Congrats also to the other authors, the teamwork paid off!